Resources for New Members

 New Member Questions

-If your application materials are received by the deadline, you will be notified approximately 2 months prior to the next CAS Spring/Annual meeting.
+If your applications materials are received by the deadline, you will be notified within approximately 1-2 weeks.
+This time will vary depending on the time of year.
 Please check the CAS website for your specific application deadline.

 Yes.
 As soon as you have been accepted as a member, you need to fulfill continuing education requirements.
 Note that if you receive passing exam results in December and officially become a member the following spring, you must fulfill your requirements the year you become a member, not the year in which you passed the exam.